Keith Urban

-Urban has released 11 studio albums (one of which was released only in Australia), as well as one album with the Ranch.
+Urban has released a total of 12 studio albums (one of which was released only in Australia), as well as one album with his short-lived backing band the Ranch.
 He has charted 37 singles on the US Hot Country Songs chart, 18 of which went to number one, counting a duet with Brad Paisley ("Start a Band") and the 2008 single "You Look Good in My Shirt".
-Urban also worked with numerous artists from different music genres, such as Pink, Nelly Furtado, Jason Derulo, Julia Michaels, and country artists like Dolly Parton, Dixie Chicks, Carrie Underwood, Martina McBride, Eric Church, and Reba McEntire.
+Urban also worked with numerous artists from different music genres, such as Pink, Nelly Furtado, Jason Derulo, Julia Michaels, and Peter Frampton, as well as country artists like Dolly Parton, The Chicks, Carrie Underwood, Martina McBride, Eric Church, and Reba McEntire.

-In 1991, he released a self-titled debut album, charting four singles in Australia before moving to the United States the following year.
-He started a band known as The Ranch, which recorded one studio album on Capitol Nashville and charted two singles on the US Billboard Hot Country Songs chart.
+Born in New Zealand, Urban immigrated to Australia as a child.
+In 1991, he released a self-titled debut album, charting four singles in Australia before moving to the United States the next year.
+He began a band known as The Ranch, which recorded one studio album on Capitol Nashville and charted two singles on the US Billboard Hot Country Songs chart.

 Still signed to Capitol, Urban made his solo American debut in 1999 with a second eponymous album.
 Certified platinum in the US by the RIAA, it produced his first number one on the Hot Country Songs chart with "But for the Grace of God".
 "Somebody Like You", the first single from his second Capitol album Golden Road (2002), was named by Billboard as the biggest country hit of the 2000s decade.
 The album's fourth single, "You'll Think of Me" featuring his nephew and fellow country artist Rory Gilliatte, earned him his first Grammy Award.
 2004's Be Here, his third American album became his highest-selling album, being certified 4× Platinum.
 Love, Pain & the Whole Crazy Thing was released in 2006, containing "Once in a Lifetime" as well as his second Grammy Award-winning song, "Stupid Boy".
 A greatest hits package titled Greatest Hits: 18 Kids followed in late 2007.
 Defying Gravity and Get Closer were released on 31 March 2009 and 16 November 2010, respectively.
 In September 2013, he released the album Fuse, which produced four more number ones on the Country Airplay chart.
 "John Cougar, John Deere, John 3:16" was released in June 2015 as the lead single of his eighth American studio album, Ripcord.
-The album later produced the Country Airplay chart number-one hits "Break on Me", "Wasted Time", and "Blue Ain't Your Color", with the latter also becoming Urban's longest-reigning number one on the Hot Country Songs chart, spending 12 weeks atop the chart.
+Later the album produced the Country Airplay chart number-one hits "Break on Me", "Wasted Time", and "Blue Ain't Your Color", with the latter also becoming Urban's longest-reigning number one on the Hot Country Songs chart, spending 12 weeks atop the chart.
 His tenth album, Graffiti U, was released in 2018 and includes the Top 10 hit "Coming Home".
 His eleventh album The Speed of Now Part 1 was released in 2020 and includes the global hit "One Too Many" with Pink, in addition to Country Airplay top ten hits "We Were" and "God Whispered Your Name".